Human–Technology Interaction Models for Digital Workplace Transformation

 Keywords:

-Human–Technology Interaction, Digital Workplace, Technology Acceptance Model, UTAUT, Human-Centered Design, Digital Transformation, HCI, Socio-Technical Systems, Employee Experience, Cognitive Overload
+Human–Technology Interaction, Digital Workplace, Technology Acceptance Model, UTAUT, Human-Centered Design, Digital Transformation, HCI, Socio-Technical Systems, Employee Experience, Cognitive Overload, User Experience (UX) Design

 Abstract